wsieroci/wsieroci.github.io/_posts/2015-12-05-es6-generators-and-go-with-david-nolen.markdown

 });
 {% endhighlight %}

+One thing to notice is that we are passing one additional argument to our "Go routines": iterator of "Go routine" itself.
+We can pass it by using *yield* as the first expression of our "Go routines".
+This way it can have additional capabilities, like way of doing synchronous timeout.

-This illustrates example of adding and reading more than one element to/from channel in non-blocking manner and also way of executing *timeout* function synchronously.
+This illustrates example of adding and reading more than one element to/from channel in non-blocking manner, operations which are being executed in parallel.
 But we can create much more advanced scenario.

 [nolen-post]: http://swannodette.github.io/2013/08/24/es6-generators-and-csp/